American Express Credit Cards - Compare & ApplyBy Joe Taylor Jr.

 Since the late 1950s, American Express has issued a series of charge cards bearing the profile of a Roman Centurion.
 The company launched its cards to fight competition from Diners Club that could have eaten into its valuable travelers cheque business.
 Primarily used for business expenses, American Express charge cards offer varying benefits based on their color:

 - Gold and Platinum Cards.
 Graduating to higher status results in more rewards points and better perks, such as luggage fee reimbursement and airport lounge access.
-A product revamp recast Platinum Cards as no charge overseas cards in 2011.

 - Centurion Card.
 The invite-only "black card" includes a dedicated concierge team and access to exclusive events.

 You must pay the full balance of your American Express charge card at the end of every month, unless you want to risk paying late fees and the suspension of your charging privileges.

 Terms and restrictions apply.

 By the 1970s, American Express updated the back of its cards with a modern, stylized logo in a blue box.
 That new logo would show up in a bigger way when the company launched its own version of the revolving credit card during the next decade.

 American Express takes on banks with rewards credit cards